Bimaristan: Origins

 The first bimaristan proper was more likely the one founded by the Abbasid caliph Harun al-Rashid in Baghdad.
 This foundation was inspired by the hospital and medical school of Gundeshapur in Khuzistan (present-day Iran), which had been established since the Sasanian period and had brought together the medical traditions of ancient Greece, Iran, and India.
 According to the traditional narrative, Harun al-Rashid summoned from Geundeshapur a Christian doctor named Jibril ibn Bakhtishu, whom he charged with establishing a state hospital in 787.
 The details of this story have been questioned by Dols, who argues the hospital may have actually been founded by the Barmakid vizier Yahya ibn Khalid under al-Rashid.
 Nonetheless, he notes that historical records demonstrate that state hospitals were already a well-known feature of the Abbasid realm by the first decades of the 9th century.
-Ragab also questions the accuracy of the traditional account but notes that the bimaristan was evidently a well-known insittution in Baghdad in the 9th and 10th centuries.
+Ragab also questions the accuracy of the traditional account but notes that the bimaristan was evidently a well-known institution in Baghdad in the 9th and 10th centuries.

 Though the Islamic realm was very large, Baghdad, Damascus, and Cairo housed the most well-known bimaristans for much of their history.

 Features

 Admission and treatment of all

 As hospitals developed during the Islamic civilization, specific characteristics were maintained.
 For instance, Bimaristans served people regardless of their race, religion, citizenship, or gender.
-The waqf documents instructed that nobody should be turned away, this included those with mental illnesses or disorders.
-In Aleppo's Arghun Hospital, for example, care for mental illness included abundant light, fresh air, running water and music.
+The waqf documents instructed that nobody should be turned away; this included those with mental illnesses or disorders.
+In Aleppo's Arghun Hospital, for example, care for mental illness included abundant light, fresh air, running water, and music.
 Physicians and hospital staff aimed to work together to help the well-being of their patients.

 Inpatients were not given a time limit.
 Instead, waqf documents stated that the hospital was required to care for patients until full recovery.
 Male and female wards were separate but equally equipped.
 These wards were further divided to attend to mental illnesses, contagious diseases, non-contagious diseases, surgery, medicine, and eye diseases.
 Patients were treated by nurses and staff of their same gender.
 Each hospital contained a lecture hall, kitchen, pharmacy, library, mosque, and occasionally a chapel for Christian patients.
 Recreational materials and musicians were often employed to comfort and cheer patients up.